Do you always understand Copic Marker tutorial instructions?

 Have you ever made dirt cake?

-It's pudding, not cake and hoo-boy, it's tasty!
+It's pudding, not cake and wow, it's really tasty!

 My recipe calls for cream cheese, butter, vanilla pudding, and Cool Whip, all thinned out with milk.
 The mixture goes into a plastic flower pot and is coated with a thick layer of Oreo dust before you "plant" a flower on top.